ashellz/habitt/README.md

 1. Change the way animations work
 2. Make the streak number update right away when the habit is completed and undo if habit is undone
-3. When the app is launched for the first time ever, ask for notifications <------
-5. Implement Custom notifications feature
+3. Implement Custom notifications feature
-6. Notify the user for category habits only if he has any habits in that category

-7. FINALLY make notifications and streaks work (with firebase?)
+4. Redesign the app

 Fixed things: